redwirelabs/resolve/README.md

 Dependency injection and resolution at compile time or runtime.

+Resolve is designed for swapping out dependencies in multi-target systems, like embedded / IoT devices, where different hardware may be available depending on which target the firmware is running on, or where physical hardware may be missing all together when running the firmware on the host for development and testing.
+That being said, Resolve also works for the traditional case of unit testing, as the test environment is essentially just another type of target.

+Resolve can be used in conjunction with mocks for testing, as they each have their own advantages.
+Resolve has the benefit of not being linked to a process, which means Resolve can be helpful for testing GenServers or other code that runs in a process your test doesn't have direct access to.
+Resolve also allows you to create throw-away anonymous modules for unit tests, rather than creating named mock modules or factories.

 ## Installation

 The package can be installed by adding `resolve` to your list of dependencies